GNS3/gns3-server/README.rst

 GNS3-server
 ===========

-New GNS3 server repository (alpha stage).
+New GNS3 server repository (beta stage).

 The GNS3 server manages emulators such as Dynamips, VirtualBox or Qemu/KVM.
 Clients like the GNS3 GUI controls the server using a JSON-RPC API over Websockets.